svirant/FisherPriceController_Arduino/README.md

 I didn't have a KB2040 handy that was used in this guide: https://learn.adafruit.com/fisher-price-usb-controller?view=all so decided to take a different approach.
-Daemonbite Arcade Encoder customized for use with the Fisher Price Controller using an Arduino Pro Micro.
-Because of this, only DirectInput mode is supported.
-Works fine with the MiSTer FPGA.
+Daemonbite Arcade Encoder customized for use with the Fisher Price Controller using an Arduino Pro Micro in DirectInput mode.
+Works great with the MiSTer FPGA.
 Source: https://github.com/MickGyver/DaemonBite-Arcade-Encoder/

 ## Fisher Price Controller button to Pro Micro map: